 By: LFDA Editor

-, a bill that would establish a minimum flat fee for search and rescue, unless the individual rescued possesses a current hunting or fishing license, an OHRV, snowmobile, or boat registration, or a voluntary "Hike Safe Card" issued by the department.
+was introduced in 2013 to establish a minimum flat fee for search and rescue unless the individual rescued possessed a current hunting or fishing license, an OHRV, snowmobile, or boat registration, or a voluntary Hike Safe Card issued by the department.